"Ye, against whose familiar names not yetthe fatal asterisk of death is set..."- H.W. Longfellow (Morituri Salutamus, 1875)

 Christianna Brand called her "the funniest lady you ever knew," Carolyn Hart listed one of her books among her five all-time favorite mystery novels, The Times Literary Supplement juxtaposed her with satirist Evelyn Waugh and with The Asterisk Club she breathed life into one of the most absurd and amusingly unbalanced assortment of characters that ever graced the pages of a detective story.
-This now shamefully neglected mystery novelist was Pamela Branch
+This now shamefully neglected mystery novelist was Pamela Branch.

 By all accounts, Pamela Branch must have been a delightful human being whose personal motto probably was, "if there be humor here, it's dark, and you may need a flash of light to see it," which is a sentiment that runs through out her work – especially in her firs novel, The Wooden Overcoat (1951).
 In it, she introduces a club more out there than the Diogenes Club and plagued by far more unpleasantries than the Bellona Club!